Skip to main content

 Fall/Winter/Sp-Su | Multiple Sections

 While students are actively engaged in the research and writing stages of their thesis, they enroll and complete at least 3.0 and up to 6.0 credits of HONRS 499R, working under the direction of their thesis advisor.
-This is a variable credit (1-6 credits), independent, pass/fail course, and requires an approved thesis proposal prior to registration.
+This is a variable credit (1-6 credits), independent, pass/fail course, and requires an approved thesis prospectus prior to registration.
 Students receive a “T” (temporary) grade until after they have successfully defended their thesis (grade changes to a Pass) or have graduated without completing the thesis (grade changes to a Fail).